Naser al-Din Shah Qajar

-He was the first modern Persian monarch who formally visited Europe and wrote of his travels in his memoirs.
-A modernist, he allowed the establishment of newspapers in the country and made use of modern forms of technology such as telegraphs, photography and also planned concessions for railways and irrigation works.
-Despite his modernizing reforms on education, his tax reforms were abused by people in power, and the government was viewed as corrupt and unable to protect commoners from abuse by the upper class which led to increasing antigovernmental sentiments.
-He ended up being assassinated when visiting a shrine.
+He allowed the establishment of newspapers in the country and made use of modern forms of technology such as telegraph, photography and also planned concessions for railways and irrigation works.
+Despite his modernising reforms on education, his tax reforms were abused by people in power, and the government was viewed as corrupt and unable to protect commoners from abuse by the upper classes which led to increasing anti-governmental sentiments.
+He was assassinated at Shah Abdol-Azim Shrine in Ray near Tehran.
+He was the first modern Iranian monarch who formally visited Europe and wrote of his travels in his memoirs.

+He was the son of Mohammad Shah Qajar and Malek Jahan Khanom and the third longest reigning monarch in Iranian history after Shapur II of the Sasanian dynasty and Tahmasp I of the Safavid dynasty.
+Naser al-Din Shah had sovereign power for close to 48 years.